koustuvsinha/koustuvsinha.github.io/_pages/activities.md

 description: Various academic activities
 ---

+### Mentorship

+I'm open to mentor early career (MSc/PhD) students to guide them in their own research topics.
+Please [contact me](mailto:koustuv.sinha@mail.mcgill.ca?subject=Mentorship Request) with your CV and brief description of the research problem (no need to write an elaborate plan) you are interested in, and I'll get back to you.
+You can check out my `publications` page to understand my area of expertise, to evaluate where I can guide you the best.

 ### Public Talks

 - _Evaluating Logical Generalization with Graph Neural Networks_, Weights and Biases Salon, ([Online](https://www.youtube.com/watch?v=HllTbhy3WSA)) May 2020
 - _ML Reproducibility - From Theory to Practice_
   - [DL4Science Seminar](https://dl4sci-school.lbl.gov/), Lawrence Berkeley National Laboratory, Berkeley, ([Online](https://www.youtube.com/watch?v=se7LNICECqI)) August 2020
   - [MICCAI Hackathon](https://miccai-hackathon.com/), Peru, 2020 (Online), October 2020